EDUCBA Logo

 Formula bar example 2-3

-By using the shortcut key F2, it is possible to edit the active cell.
-This is a default setting if you need to make any change to this.
+Using the shortcut key F2 makes it possible to edit the active cell.
+This is a default setting if you need to make any changes to this.

 Go to the File menu in the “Option” menu will get Advanced editing options to disable the “Allow editing directly in the cell“.